-- Waiver must be made in person in the Enrollment Services located on 1st floor Norrington. - A copy of proof of existing coverage must be presented and attached to the waiver form.
+- Waiver form available at: www.park.edu/enrollment-services - A copy of proof of existing coverage must be presented and attached to the waiver form.
 (International students with F-1 student visas must also possess repatriation coverage). - If you are under the age of eighteen the waiver form will have to be signed by a parent or a guardian.

-All residential students, athletes, and nursing program students are required to have a Health History Record on file.
+All athletes, are required to have a Health History Record on file.
 Athletes are also required to have a completed Physical record on file.
 As part of the Health History Record, a current record of immunization is required.
 This information will be passed along to medical personnel in case of emergency.

 Students, for whom coverage is not mandatory, may enroll in the Health and Accident Limited Student Insurance Plan.
-To enroll, contact the Enrollment Services at (816) 584-6800.
+To enroll, contact the Enrollment Services at (877) 505-1059.
 Enrollment becomes effective upon receipt of payment.